(updated on 09-07-2019)

 Some other dishes are gulgula, Arsa, roti etc.

-By road: is well connected through major places in North India.
+By road: Nainital is well connected to major places in India.
 From Delhi the distance is around 320 Km which is approximately 9hrs drive.
 Buses are also available from ISBT Anand Vihar.

 By rail: Kathgodam is the nearest railway station.
 It is 41 Km from Nainital.
 Some of the trains that pass through Kathgodam are Uttarakhand Samprat kranti, Nainital express, Bagh kranti, Kumaon express and Raniket express.